terraformdns/terraform-aws-route53-recordsets/README.md

 This module requires the `aws` provider.

-Due to current limitations of the Terraform language, recordsets in Route53 are correlated to `recordsets` elements using the index into the `recordsets` list.
-Adding or removing records from the list will therefore cause this module to also update all records with indices greater than where the addition or removal was made.

 ## Limitations

 As with all `terraformdns` modules, this module uses a generic, portable model